Frequently Asked Questions

 When/where on campus are employees required to wear face coverings?

-Faculty and staff are required to wear a face covering on campus starting May 11, 2020.
+Faculty and staff are required to wear a face covering on campus.
 You must wear a face covering anytime you are working around others.
 If you are working alone or as the sole occupant of an area, such as your office, you do not need to have your face covered, unless you are coughing and sneezing.

 CBC will provide each faculty and staff member with a cloth face covering for those who choose not to wear one of their own.
-If you choose to use a face covering issued by the College, you can pick one up at the beginning of your next shift, on Friday, May 8 or thereafter, on campus from the screening station.
+If you choose to use a face covering issued by the College, you can pick one up at the beginning of your next shift on campus from the screening station.

 When/where on campus are students required to wear face coverings?

-The College has available cloth face coverings for purchase at cost from the CBC Bookstore.
+The College has available cloth face coverings for purchase at cost from the CBC Bookstore, and disposable masks available for emergency use.